HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

 | Purpose | Verify unit correctness | Ensure component integration |
 | Techniques | Stubs, mocks | Top-down, bottom-up, sandwich, big bang |

+### **<br/>Define High-Order Testing**
+High-order testing is a term often used to describe testing activities that occur later in the software development lifecycle, typically after unit and integration testing.
+These tests focus on evaluating the overall quality and performance of the software system as a whole.